Maternal impression: Medicine

-Folklore
+Folklore and literature

+It was sometimes supposed that the mother of Joseph "The Elephant Man" Merrick was frightened by an elephant during her pregnancy, thus "imprinting" the memory of the elephant onto the gestating fetus.

+Some examples of maternal impression occurred in religious texts, such as the Bible. records a story from Iron Age Judea where Jacob places spotted rods where ewes and does can see them to influence the best parts of a flock to give birth to spotted children, as he had earlier made a deal with Laban that he would own the spotted and speckled sheep and goats.
+This folk belief persisted to the early 20th century, with breeders of Aberdeen Angus cattle attempting to ensure black hides for calves via putting their mother in black-painted surroundings, for example.
+This logic was extended in general - if a horse foal was born with long ears, then perhaps the mare that had birthed it saw a donkey.

 In folklore, maternal imprinting, or Versehen (a German noun meaning "inadvertence" or as a verb "to provide") as it is usually called, is the belief that a sudden fear of some object or animal in a pregnant woman can cause her child to bear the mark of it.

-Some of the more vivid examples are given in Vance Randolph's Ozark Superstitions:Children are also said to be marked by some sudden fright or unpleasant experience of the mother, and I have myself seen a pop-eyed, big-mouthed idiot whose condition is ascribed to the fact that his mother stepped on a toad several months before his birth.
-In another case, a large red mark on a baby's cheek was caused by the mother seeing a man shot down at her side, when the discharge of the gun threw some of the blood and brains into her face.Other explanations claimed that birthmarks shaped like food were the direct result of the mother's pregnancy cravings, or the mother touching a certain part of her body during a solar eclipse – her child's birthmark will be in the same location.
-Still others warn against the pregnant mother's viewing any image of a satyr or similar spirit, as the child may be born with a similar appearance.

-Oswald Spengler understood maternal imprinting to be a folkloric understanding of what he called "blood feeling" or the formation of a group aesthetic of a bodily ideal:

-What is called the Versehen of a pregnant woman is only a particular and not very important instance of the workings of a very deep and powerful formative principle inherent in all that is of the race side.
+Oswald Spengler, a German philosopher, used Versehen to aid his definition of maternal impression.
+Spengler offered a folkloric understanding of what he called "blood feeling" or the formation of a group aesthetic of a bodily ideal:What is called the Versehen of a pregnant woman is only a particular and not very important instance of the workings of a very deep and powerful formative principle inherent in all that is of the race side.
 It is a matter of common observation that elderly married people become strangely like one another, although probably Science with its measuring instruments would "prove" the exact opposite.
 It is impossible to exaggerate the formative power of this living pulse, this strong inward feeling for the perfection of one's own type.
 The feeling for race-beauty—so opposite to the conscious taste of ripe urbans for intellectual-individual traits of beauty—is immensely strong in primitive men, and for that very reason never emerges into their consciousness.
 But such a feeling is race-forming.
-It undoubtedly molded the warrior- and hero-type of a nomad tribe more and definitely on one bodily ideal, so that it would have been quite unambiguous to speak of the race-figure of Romans or Ostrogoths.
+It undoubtedly molded the warrior- and hero-type of a nomad tribe more definitely on one bodily ideal, so that it would have been quite unambiguous to speak of the race-figure of Romans or Ostrogoths.